anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

   - Dataplane nodes.
 - Software deployment.

+First, the genesis node is setup as single-node kubernetes cluster.
+This is followed by provisioning baremetal nodes.
 Once the Baremetal provisioning starts, user can use this link to check for the status:

 http://&lt;IP-OF-GENESIS-NODE&gt;:31900/MAAS/#/nodes

 Ex: for Pod10 - [http://10.10.100.21:31900/MAAS/#/nodes](http://10.10.100.21:31900/MAAS/#/nodes)

+The provisioning of the baremetal nodes is done in a particular order - ex: control nodes (node2 and node3 of intel-pod10) first and then the compute nodes (node4 and node5).
+To understand any failures in this step, user can check the logs of the drydock service in genesis-node.

-The software deployment process includes setting up multiple services on Kubernetes, under following namespaces – in that particular order:
+Once the baremetal provisioning is completed, the software deployment process starts.
+This includes setting up multiple services on the Kubernetes cluster, under following namespaces – in that particular order:

 - kube-system
 - ceph